Nudging in the Financial sector; how can Behavioural Science help you and your customers?By Louise Hazell

 The natural progression to shopping (and banking) online has accelerated in recent years.
 A 2018 study by the ONS found that seven in ten UK consumers now bank online.
 But how do banks encourage the remaining three?

 The BVA Nudge unit have implemented the Default and Social Norm drivers of influence to successfully encourage more French consumers to declare their income online, rather than by mail.
 There was no financial incentive or obligation to do so, yet 1.1 million more online declarations were received in 2014 compared to 2013.

 A similar approach could be implemented not just to encourage online banking in general, but also to migrate consumers from in branch to online when they want to perform certain banking tasks.

 Want to find out more?

 We can use nudge to encourage all sorts of beneficial behaviours, including debt management and recovery, product renewal and even the benefits of open banking – a system which will become more and more prevalent due to the legislation change in 2017.

 Want to find out more about how our pioneering approach can create affordable, sustainable and transformative changes among customer?
-Email us or find out about our upcoming UK launch event on the 6th of February.
+Get in touch.